AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

     Force                         = $true
 }
 Install-ADDSForest @Params
 Restart-Computer
 ```

 These changes will take effect after a restart.

+For this lab, I used the 'dev.local' domain name to represent a small software development company.
+After restarting the computer, the domain should be created and ready for use.

 ## Networking
 Now we will configure some network settings: